ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-dynamic-arrays.md

 ![](images/CircularQueue4.png)

-Aparto from this detail, that we have to reset the pointers, the implementation of resizing is similar to the one for stacks:
+Apart from this detail, that we have to reset the pointers, the implementation of resizing is similar to the one for stacks:

     datatype ArrayQueue: